rust-embedded/book/src/c-tips/index.md

 * change the Cargo build configuration
 * add extra static libraries to link against

+At present there is no support for post-build scripts, which you might traditionally have used for tasks like automatic generation of binaries from the build objects or printing build information.

 ### Cross-Compiling

 Using Cargo for your build system also simplifies cross-compiling.
 In most